 AT ZIZOO, WE OFFER TWO OPTIONS: you can either book a bareboat charter (aka a boat without a crew) or book a boat with a skipper (a person who’ll sail the boat).

 If you choose the first bareboat charter option, someone in your traveling group will need to be responsible for navigating the boat.
-This means that a designated person will need to have a valid boating licence.
+This means that a designated person will need to have a valid boating license.

 If you don’t happen to know anyone with a boating license, then the “book a skipper” option is perfect for you.
 With this option, one of our Zizoo-vetted skippers takes over the responsibility of the boat and we provide all the safety amenities needed to enjoy a boat holiday without the stress of safely navigating the seas.